jessebaldwin/BasicNetmikoRouterConfigScript/README.md

 # BasicNetmikoRouterConfigScript
 This scripts adds a new loopback interface to a Cisco IOS router

-Here are the router and computer configurations used this script
+Here are the router and computer configurations used for this script

 ## Bringing Router back to default configuration
 * Router> enable